Sport Psychology Tactics - How Brainspotting Can Help Athletes Improve Their Performance

 Part I. How Sport Psychologists Use Brainspotting to Help Athletes

 He would later refer to these eye reflexes as ‘brainspots’ and explain that when activated, the deep brain appears to reflexively signal the therapist, beyond the awareness of the client’s neocortex, that an area of relevance had been located.
-Furthermore, the subcoritcol brain appears to feel a sense of connection and attunement the neocortical brain doesn’t understand.
-Ultimately, this process both enhances the quality of treatment and can potentially speed up the time it would normally take to work through the psychological issue.
+Furthermore, the subcortical brain appears to feel a sense of connection and attunement the neocortical brain doesn’t understand.
+Ultimately, what he found in his initial session with this athlete is that this process would both enhances the quality of treatment and potentially speed up the time it would normally take to work through the psychological issue.
+At the end of his work with the athlete, she reported that not only had the symptoms subsided but that she was able to land the sport movement that had once been impossible to execute while she was dealing with the Yips/Twisties.
+Dr. Grand would go on to use this intervention with many clients finding great success with this approach.
+When athletes and sport psychologists first learn about this intervention, one of the first things that they want to know is how Brainspotting works.
+Let’s dive deeper into the science of this approach.

 Ben Foodman - Sport Psychologist & Certified Brainspotting Consultant in Charlotte North Carolina